snu-dbs/prevision/slab-benchmark/prevision/README.md

 #### Converting for SciDB

 SciDB can load CSV files in the COO format.
-However, the dense matrices that SLAB generated is not in the COO format, so we need to convert it to the COO format.
+However, the dense matrices that SLAB generated are not in the COO format, so we need to convert them to the COO format.
-The following command automatically convert it and save the results in `./output/scidb/`.
+The following command automatically converts it and saves the results in `./output/scidb/`.

 ```bash
 bash ./generator/auto_conv_densecsv_to_coocsv.sh